Vadim Kudryavtsev home page

 Comments:

-Although this algorithm works, a can not find theoretical base for second step.
+Although this algorithm works, I can not find theoretical base for

 Page 1-2 Page 3-4 Page 5-6 Page 7-8 Page 9-10